tubular/sparkly/docs/source/utils.rst

 Generic Utils
 =============

-These are generic utils used across the Sparkly library.
+These are generic utils used in Sparkly.

 .. automodule:: sparkly.utils
     :members: